tethal/rnatrix/bytecode.md

 struct Bytecode {
     code: Vec<u8>,          // Flat bytecode stream
-    constants: Vec<Value>,  // Constant pool (high-level values) }
+    constants: Vec<Value>,  // Constant pool (high-level values)
+    globals: Vec<Value>,    // Global variables (user-defined functions, etc.)
+}
 ```

 Functions are compiled to offsets within the flat `code` array.
 Entry point is conventionally at offset 0.

+Global variables are pre-initialized when bytecode is loaded.
+Builtins are provided by the VM runtime and accessed
+separately from user-defined globals.

 ## Instruction Set